 Seollal, Lunar New Year’s Day, is one of Korea’s main holidays.
 The holiday takes place on the first day of the new year according to the lunar calendar and serves as a time for people to greet each other with words of blessing for the year ahead.
 During the holiday period, Koreans also participate in ancestral memorial services, bow to their elders, and play traditional games.
-To learn more about these customs, follow along with Kayla and Sebastian on their special visit to the Korea Etiquette Institute!
+Read on for Seollal traditions and practice you can follow at your own home!

-As the saying goes, “a loaf of bread is better than the song of many birds.”
-The first part of Kayla and Sebastian’s trip was preparing a tasty lunch of tteokguk (rice cake soup).
+The first Seollal experience is to prepare a tasty lunch of tteokguk (rice cake soup).
 Tteokguk is one of Korea’s original dishes, and is traditionally eaten for the New Year.
 The dish is made by boiling thinly sliced white rice cakes in a clear soybean soup.
 Before eating, each bowl is garnished with meat, green onion, and egg; mandu (dumplings) can also be added for a more filling meal.

-On their trip, the teacher gave a simple tip to make the tteokguk taste even better if you try it at home!
+Be sure to follow this simple tip to make the tteokguk taste even better if you try it at home!
 Before putting the rice cakes in the soup to boil, wash them with cold water and let them soak for about 30 minutes.
 This will make the rice cakes softer, the boiling time shorter, and give the soup a clear taste.
-Following the instructor’s guidance, Sebastian carefully prepared the rice cakes in the boiling soup.
+After they have soaked in the cold water, put the rice cakes in the boiling soup.
 To finalize your dish, artfully arrange the garnish for a dish as beautiful as it is tasty.

-Kayla and Sebastian also prepared two types of jeon (savory pancakes) to go with the tteokguk.
+Another main Seoallal food includes two types of jeon (savory pancakes) to go with the tteokguk.
 Jeon is made by lightly coating vegetables, meat, or slices of fish in flour and an egg wash before frying in a small amount of oil.
 Jeon can be eaten at any time, but it is customary to have them at Seollal and Chuseok (Korean Thanksgiving Day).
 The name of each jeon is based on the main ingredient, such as gul jeon (batter-fried oyster), beoseot jeon (batter-fried mushroom), or hobak jeon (batter-fried zucchini).
-For this experience, they prepared dongtae jeon (batter-fried pollack fillets) and yugwonjeon (batter-fried meatballs).
-Kayla continued to show her artistic skills in garnishing, while Sebastian had the task of making sure the jeon were all fully cooked.
+For Seollal, the most commonly prepared jeon are dongtae jeon (batter-fried pollack fillets) and yugwonjeon (batter-fried meatballs).

-After lunch, Kayla and Sebastian were excited to try on hanbok.
+Another key part of Seollal is wearing hanbok!
 Korea’s traditional clothing, the design of hanbok has largely remained unchanged since the Joseon dynasty.
 While modern styles and imitations of hanbok have seen a rise in popularity recently, traditional hanbok is worn on cultural holidays and during memorial services.
-Kayla proudly admitted to being a hanbok maniac, carefully selecting her hanbok based on what colors and styles suited her best.
-This was the first time Sebastian had tried on hanbok since a trip to Jeonju years ago; he was most concerned with simply not wearing pink.
+Traditional hanbok can be a bit tricky to wear, as the clothes are quite billowy.

 The most difficult step to wearing hanbok is correctly tying the goreum (ribbon).
 The ribbon keeps the jacket closed and in place, so it is quite important!
 While you could just make any type of ribbon or even a simple knot, doing it the proper way creates a beautifully finished image.
 To make the proper ribbon, cross the right-hand goreum over the top of the left before pulling it back up through the two to tie them together.
 At this point, place your left hand over the tie and wrap the top goreum once around your hand, down the back and up the palm.
 With your right hand, create a ribbon shape with the hanging goreum and pass it through the goreum looped over your left hand.
 After this, simply tighten and adjust to make it picture perfect.
 If you have tied the goreum correctly, there should only be about a 5-centimeter difference in the two goreum ends.